Hamiltonicity of doubly semi-equivelar maps on the torus: Hamiltonicity of doubly semi-equivelar maps on the torus

-We construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black coloured cycle of type $K'_1$ throuh a vertex having face-sequence $(3^6)$ and then cutting it along the green coloured cycle of type $K'_1$.
+Now, construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black colored cycle of type $K'_1$ through a vertex with face-sequence $(3^6)$ and then cutting it along the green colored cycle of type $K'_1$.

-We define admissible relations among $i, j, k$ of $M(i, j, k)$ in the next lemma and its proof follows from the similar arguments as in Lemma \ref{l3.7.1}.
+We get admissible relations among $i, j, k$ of $M(i, j, k)$ in the next lemma and its proof follows from the similar arguments as in Lemma \ref{l3.10.1}.

 \begin{lem} A DSEM $M$ of type $[3^6:3^4.6]_2$ admits an $M(i,j,k)$-representation iff the following holds: $(i)$ $j$ even and $i=3m$, $m \in \mathbb{N} $, $(ii)$ $i \geq 9$ for $j=2$ and $i \geq 6$ for $j \geq 4$, $(iii)$ number of vertices of $M(i,j,k) = 4ij/3 \geq 24 $, $(iv)$ if $j=2$ then $ 4 \leq k \leq i-1$, and if $j \geq 4$ then $ 0 \leq k \leq i-1$. \end{lem}